 Modern Pow Wows can be private or public events; they can be more traditional or competitive.
 Competitive Pow Wows will have dance and drum competitions, whereas traditional ones exclude competition.

 When you attend a Pow Wow, you should be mindful and respectful of the celebration and its customs.
-Before you get to the list of where you can attend a Pow Wow in 2018, take a look at these guidelines that will help you gain as much as you can from the experience.
+Before you get to the list of where you can attend a Pow Wow this year, take a look at these guidelines that will help you gain as much as you can from the experience.
 The more you understand, the more you’ll appreciate and learn from Pow Wows and their significance.

 Pow wow Etiquette

 Listen to the Master of Ceremony.
 They will be sharing important information about certain dances, songs, and specific rules for that day.

 If you came to dance, pay close attention to the MC—when the public is invited to dance, you won’t miss it!

 Most Pow Wows don’t have public seating.
 If there are seats, they may be reserved for dancers, singers, and drummers that are a part of the event.